 Media Access Australia - inclusion through technology

-We promote inclusion by providing information and expertise on the accessibility of mainstream technologies to government, industry, educators, consumer groups and charities – across popular online media, digital technology, apps, television, video, cinema, the arts, and education.
+We promote inclusion by providing helpful information and specialist expertise on the accessibility of mainstream technologies to government, industry, educators, consumer groups and charities – across popular online media, digital technology, apps, television, video, cinema, the arts, and education.

-We demonstrate how media accessibility can be improved in practical ways, by providing innovative ideas around every day web and digital interactions along with campaigns, launches, and major projects too.
+Media Access Australia demonstrate how media accessibility can be improved in practical ways, by providing innovative ideas around every day web and digital interactions along with campaigns, launches, and major projects too.

 We have a dedicated team of specialists and seek to improve national and international web accessibility standards as a member of the World Wide Web Consortium (W3C), an international online community where the general public and organisations work together to develop web standards.

 Top of page